-The Swedish Committee for Afghanistan has been working in Afghanistan for more than thirty years.
-We have more than 5 000 employees working in different parts of the country.
+The Swedish Committee for Afghanistan has been working in Afghanistan for more than thirty-nine years.
+We will continue to do so even now.
+We have more than 6,000 employees working in different parts of the country.

 This is what we do

-In 2017, SCA facilitated 2016 community-based self-help groups, as well as 32 saving and loan association, providing training, microloans and investment strategy support.
+In 2019, SCA facilitated 652 community-based savings groups, and 12 producer groups, providing training, microloans and investment strategy support.

 Follow our work in Afghanistan